ifls/bolt/README.md

 ## Project Status

 Bolt is stable, the API is fixed, and the file format is fixed.
 Full unit test coverage and randomized black box testing are used to ensure database consistency and thread safety.
 Bolt is currently used in high-load production environments serving databases as large as 1TB.
 Many companies such as Shopify and Heroku use Bolt-backed services every day.

 ## A message from the author

 > The original goal of Bolt was to provide a simple pure Go key/value store and to
-> not bloat the code with extraneous features.
-To that end, the project has been
+> not bloa膨胀 the code with extraneous额外的 features.
+> To that end 为了那个目的, the project has been a success.
-> a success.
-However, this limited scope also means that the project is complete.
+> However, this limited scope also means that the project is complete.
 >
-> Maintaining an open source database requires an immense amount of time and energy.
+> Maintaining an open source database requires an immense巨大的 amount of time and energy 时间和精力.
-> Changes to the code can have unintended and sometimes catastrophic effects so
+> Changes to the code can have unintended and sometimes catastrophic灾难性的 effects so
 > even simple changes require hours and hours of careful testing and validation.
 >
 > Unfortunately I no longer have the time or energy to continue this work.
-Bolt is
-> in a stable state and has years of successful production use.
-As such, I feel that
+> Bolt is in a stable state and has years of successful production use.
-> leaving it in its current state is the most prudent course of action.
+> As such, I feel that leaving it in its current state is the most prudent谨慎的 course of action行动方针.
 >
 > If you are interested in using a more featureful version of Bolt, I suggest that
 > you look at the CoreOS fork called [bbolt](https://github.com/coreos/bbolt).